-The Conrad 30 Waiver program allows J-1 medical doctors to apply for a waiver for the 2-year residence requirement upon completion of the J-1 exchange visitor program.
+The Conrad 30 Waiver program allows J-1 visa holders who are medical doctors to apply for a waiver of the 2-year residence requirement upon completion of the J-1 exchange visitor program.
 See section 214(l) of the Immigration Nationality Act (INA).
 The program addresses the shortage of qualified doctors in medically underserved areas.

 National Interest Waivers (NIW)